RussAbbott/pylog/README.md

 * Piumarta, Ian (2017) ["Programming-language-paradigms"](http://www.ritsumei.ac.jp/~piumarta/pl/) (a course).
 “Logic programming and Prolog” is explored in weeks 5 ([slides-5](http://www.ritsumei.ac.jp/~piumarta/pl/slides/PL-05.pdf), [exercises-5](http://www.ritsumei.ac.jp/~piumarta/pl/ex/PL-05-ex.pdf)), 6 ([slides-6](http://www.ritsumei.ac.jp/~piumarta/pl/slides/PL-06.pdf), [exercises-6](http://www.ritsumei.ac.jp/~piumarta/pl/ex/PL-06-ex.pdf)), and 7 ([slides-7](http://www.ritsumei.ac.jp/~piumarta/pl/slides/PL-07.pdf), [exercises-7](http://www.ritsumei.ac.jp/~piumarta/pl/ex/PL-07-ex.pdf)).
 Week 7 is a Prolog tutorial.
 You should be able to understand it without first reading weeks 5 and 6.
 But those weeks are important.
 They show how to  implement many Prolog features in Python.

 ## Pylog: prolog in Python
 This repository is a Python implementation of many prolog features.
-Based on Piumarta’s (Python 2) [`unify.py`](http://www.ritsumei.ac.jp/~piumarta/pl/src/unify.py).
+It is based on Piumarta’s (Python 2) [`unify.py`](http://www.ritsumei.ac.jp/~piumarta/pl/src/unify.py).

 ## To Do
 Read the slides and work through the exercises for all three weeks of Piumarta.
 (Use Blackburn and Bratko for more thorough Prolog coverage.)